zhangrengang/TEsorter/README.md

 ```

 ### Limitations ###
-1. For each domain (e.g. RT), only the best hit with the highest score will output, which means: 1) if frame is shifted, only one part can be annotated.
+1. For each domain (e.g. RT), only the best hit with the highest score will output, which means: 1) if frame is shifted, only one part can be annotated; 2) for example, if two or more RT domains are present in one query sequence, only one of these RT domains will be annotated.
-2. Many LTRs cannot be classified due to no hit, which might be because: 1) the database is still incompleted; 2) some LTRs may have too many mutations such as frame shift and stop gain; 3) some LTRs may be false positive.
+2. Many LTRs cannot be classified due to no hit, which might be because: 1) the database is still incompleted; 2) some LTRs may have too many mutations such as frame shifts and stop gains; 3) some LTRs may be false positive.
 For the test data set ([rice6.9.5.liban](https://raw.githubusercontent.com/oushujun/EDTA/master/database/rice6.9.5.liban)), ~84% LTRs (INT sequences) are classified.